wp-plugins/newsletters-lite/readme.txt

 10. Dashboard widget for quick overview

 == Changelog ==

+= 4.5.4.2 =
+* IMPROVE: Change back to "default", too many CSS conflicts
+* IMPROVE: Load functions.php from original theme if not in child theme

 = 4.5.4.1 =
 * ADD: Panel for turning on/off default styles (CSS) that load on the front-end